This post may contain affiliate links. Please read our disclosure policy.

 - Sprinkle a little grated Parmesan cheese on top of the baked pork chops.

-- Sprinkle the completed dish with chopped fresh parsley.
+- Sprinkle the completed dish with chopped fresh parsley or scallions.

 Join Southern Food and Fun Community group